rodrigoi/game-of-life-backbonejs/README.md

 - Running scripts intended to run in the browser on node.js requires a more careful planning of the application's namespaces.
 Using a browser runner you can be less strict with the application structure.
 - You have to be extremely careful with the global scope, since it behaves differently on node.js.
 - You have to treat the scripts as node modules.
 Or better, as a node module split across different files, but also implement careful measures to avoid breaking the browser functionality.
+- Running all your scrips on the server is cool, but you have to dance a dangerous ballet with node's global scope.
 - It you have to require to many files to make it run in the node.js runner, that's a good sign that the module may be doing more than it should be doing.
 The shorter the list, the better.
 - Backbone sucks at dependency injection.